dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 ### Advanced way

-If you want to run a branch of DSP-API/DSP-APP, or to modify them yourself, you need to
+If you want to run a specific branch of DSP-API / DSP-APP, or to modify them yourself, you need to:

  - install the dependencies (XCode command line tools, Docker, sbt, Java, Angular, node, yarn)
  - keep the dependencies up to date (keep in mind that dependencies might be replaced over time)